Olipear/Portfolio/src/pages/projects/project-1.md

       * I noted that products in that price range emphasised high quality product visualisation.
 With 360deg views, high resolution photography, and zoom features.

       * Similar customisable products often broke up the process into stages.
-Many examples used dropdowns or accordions, so one decision was being made at a time.
+Many examples used accordions.
+Letting customers make one decision was being made at a time was important.

       #### Product visualisation

-      My research so far was all pointing me towards this being an area in need of significant improvement.
+      My research so far was pointing me towards this being an area in need of significant improvement.

       The existing images in the gallery and the buy page, were the only product photography the company had.